-NUMAZU, Shizuoka -- A sea lion at an aquarium in the city of Numazu southeast of Tokyo has made a splash by writing the name of Japan's next era in Chinese characters with a calligraphy brush just roughly 20 minutes after it was announced.
+NUMAZU, Shizuoka -- A sea lion at an aquarium in the city of Numazu southwest of Tokyo has made a splash by writing the name of Japan's next era in Chinese characters with a calligraphy brush just roughly 20 minutes after it was announced.

 The 19-year-old female California sea lion named Grill wrote the characters for the era name "Reiwa" in a noon show on April 1 at Izu-Mito Sea Paradise.
 The name of the new era, which will take effect on May 1, was announced by Chief Cabinet Secretary Yoshihide Suga only about 20 minutes before the show began.